pattern-lab/website/patternlabsite/docs/pattern-header-footer.md

 ---
 layout: docs
 title: Modifying the Pattern Header & Footer | Pattern Lab
+heading: Modifying the Pattern Header & Footer
 ---

 **Note:** *The _meta patterns were introduced in v0.7.0 of the PHP version of Pattern Lab.*

-# Modifying the Pattern Header & Footer

 To add your own assets like JavaScript and CSS to your patterns' header and footer you need to modify two files: